cnanders/matlab-instrument-control/README.md

 <a name="device-virtual"></a>
 ## “Virtual” `devices`

 All device UI controls have a “Device” toggle.
 When the “Device” toggle is set to `false` (the default), `device` calls, e.g., `device.get()`,  are routed to a “virtual” `device`.
-This is useful during the development phase before harware is available.
+This is useful during the development phase before hardware is available.

 All `mic.ui.device.*` UI controls automatically create their own “virtual” `device` on instantiation; virtualization of hardware is supported by default.
 Examples: